Dark Stars and Gravitational Waves: Topical Review: Dark sides of the Universe

 where $\mathcal{P}_{\delta}$ is the power spectrum of the density fluctuation and $W(k)$ is the windows function of the scale $1/(aH)$.
 The mass distribution function of PBH can be evaluated according to the Press-Schechter theory \cite{Press:1973iz}, and the result is

-where we have defined $\nu = \delta/(\sqrt{2}\sigma)$, and the complementary error function $\mathrm{erfc}\, z = 1 - \mathrm{erf}\, z = \frac{2}{\sqrt{\pi}}\int^{\infty}_{z} e^{-t^2} \,dt \approx \frac{e^{-x^2}}{\sqrt{\pi}z}$.
+where we have defined $\nu = \delta/(\sqrt{2}\sigma)$, and the complementary error function $\mathrm{erfc}\, z = 1 - \mathrm{erf}\, z = \frac{2}{\sqrt{\pi}}\int^{\infty}_{z} e^{-t^2} \,dt \approx \frac{e^{-z^2}}{\sqrt{\pi}z}$.

 In summary, we see that the mass spectrum of PBH covers a wide range.
-This will contrast the mass spectrum of dark stars with a limited mass spectrum constrained by the equation of state for DM.
+This will contrast the mass spectrum of DS with a limited mass spectrum constrained by the equation of state for DM.

-Moreover, two interesting observations of supermassive black holes (SMBHs) in the supergiant elliptical galaxy Messier 87 (M87) and in the Milky Way’s center are given by the Event Horizon Telescope (EHT).
+Moreover, two exciting observations of supermassive BH (SMBH) in the supergiant elliptical galaxy Messier 87 (M87), and in the Milky Way’s center are given by the Event Horizon Telescope (EHT).
 The formation of SMBH is still a mystery in the field of research.
 It is concluded by Volonteri that the stellar remnant BH of the accretion is hardly a progenitor of the initial mass of the SMBH \cite{Volonteri:2010wz}.
-However, the sufficiently large PBHs might grow enough by accretion and could still constitute the seeds for the SMBHs \cite{Bean:2002kx, Carr:2018rid}.
-Recent observational event of GW190521 from gravitational waves (GWs) by LIGO-Virgo detectors shows the first detection of the intermediate-mass black hole (IMBH) \cite{LIGOScientific:2020iuh}.
+However, the sufficiently large PBH might grow enough by accretion and could still constitute the seeds for the SMBH \cite{Bean:2002kx, Carr:2018rid}.
+Recent observational event of GW190521 from GW by LIGO-Virgo detectors shows the first detection of the intermediate-mass BH (IMBH) \cite{LIGOScientific:2020iuh}.
 The merger event of GW190521 indicates one of the components is more massive than the mass gap of BH, which could be accounted for by a PBH origin.
-Of course, these events could also be explained as the black-hole mimickers of some dark stars, which we will review below.
+Of course, these events could also be explained as the black-hole mimickers of some DS, which we will review below.